ono-midori/ono-midori.github.io/techs/zguide.md

 - They go across an arbitrary transport (inproc, ipc, tcp, pgm, or epgm).
 See `zmq_inproc()`, `zmq_ipc()`, `zmq_tcp()`, `zmq_pgm()`, and `zmq_epgm()`.
 - One socket may have many outgoing and many incoming connections.
-- There is no `zmq_accept()` method.
-When a socket is bound to an endpoint it automatically starts accepting connections.
+- *There is no `zmq_accept()` method.
+When a socket is bound to an endpoint it automatically starts accepting connections*.
-- The network connection itself happens in the background, and ZeroMQ will automatically reconnect if the network connection is broken (e.g., if the peer disappears and then comes back).
+- *The network connection itself happens in the background, and ZeroMQ will automatically reconnect if the network connection is broken* (e.g., if the peer disappears and then comes back).
 - Your application code cannot work with these connections directly; they are encapsulated under the socket.

 Many architectures follow some kind of client/server model, where the server is the component that is most static, and the clients are the components that are most dynamic, i.e., they come and go the most.
 There are sometimes issues of addressing: servers will be visible to clients, but not necessarily vice versa.
-So mostly it's obvious which node should be doing zmq_bind() (the server) and which should be doing zmq_connect() (the client).
+So mostly it's obvious which node should be doing `zmq_bind()` (the server) and which should be doing `zmq_connect()` (the client).
 It also depends on the kind of sockets you're using, with some exceptions for unusual network architectures.
 We'll look at socket types later.

 Now, imagine we start the client before we start the server.
 In traditional networking, we get a big red Fail flag.
 But ZeroMQ lets us start and stop pieces arbitrarily.
-As soon as the client node does zmq_connect(), the connection exists and that node can start to write messages to the socket.
+As soon as the client node does `zmq_connect()`, the connection exists and that node can start to write messages to the socket.
 At some stage (hopefully before messages queue up so much that they start to get discarded, or the client blocks), the server comes alive, does a zmq_bind(), and ZeroMQ starts to deliver messages.

 A server node can bind to many endpoints (that is, a combination of protocol and address) and it can do this using a single socket.
 This means it will accept connections across different transports: